SpinWaves/Akel/README.md

   * CPU infos (hardware and software)
   * GPU infos (hardware and software)
 * Rendering system with Vulkan

+# Contribute
+You can contribute by :
+* reporting problems
+* suggesting features
+* [Fork the project](https://github.com/Kbz-8/Akel/fork) on GitHub and push your changes
+* Talking about Akel to other people

 ### Contact
 bilbo.sacquet@orange.fr